charisra/donkey-bounty/README.md

 3. When the ALPACA balance reaches $1000 value, transfer the rewarded ALPACA to Pancakeswap
 4. On Pancakeswap swap ALPACA for BUSD and start over from step 1

-### The code has to be written in Web3 and be capable of running from the frontend.
+### The code has to be written in Web3 and be capable of being run from the frontend.
 Example code below from another, sample strategy:

     // in a .js file
     import abi from "{PATH_TO_PANCAKESWAP_ABI}";